UPDATED OCT 1, 2019

-But hanging outdoors in Miami isn’t just about sinking your toes in the sand.
-There are actually more than a dozen parks and green spaces sprinkled all across the city, from Miami Beach to Key Biscayne, Pinecrest, and Coconut Grove.
+Hanging outdoors in Miami isn’t just about sinking your toes in the sand.
+There are actually more than a dozen parks sprinkled all across the city, from Miami Beach to Key Biscayne, Pinecrest, and Coconut Grove.
 Whether you’re looking for somewhere to run, picnic, or enjoy an all-day outing, here’s your bucket list to Miami’s most beautiful green spaces.

 Set up in the heart of Redland, Miami’s historic agricultural hub, Fruit & Spice Park offers 37 acres of subtropical paradise complete with more than 500 varieties of exotic fruits, herbs, spices, and nuts from around the world.
 (There’s 180 varieties of mangoes, too!)
 It’s the only park of its kind in the United States, giving visitors the chance to stroll through banana groves, explore mangrove forests, and sample fallen fruit.
 With guided tours, lots of walking trails, and an on-site restaurant, it’s easy to spend an entire day here.